Monsauce/frictionless_data_fellowship/Roadmap.md

 ## Roadmap
-My goal for the Fellowship is to create a data tool that allows researchers to pull data from the Open Government Portal and subsquently analyze and visualize the data.
-The training recieved during the Fellowshop will give me the tools and expertise to create this reproducible workflow.
+My goal for the Fellowship is to create a data tool that allows researchers to pull data from the Open Government Portal and the Environment and Climate Change Canada Data Portal, and subsquently analyze and visualize the data.
+The training I receive during the Fellowship will give me the tools and expertise to create and teach this reproducible workflow.
 You can have a look at the detailed syllabus for the Fellowship [here][link_syllabus] and see the specific deliverables below.

 ### October 2019
 - [x] Make roadmap